 How the Mobile Home Stigma Began

 Then, all of the sudden, trailers were tested on a broad scale due to WWII and unfortunately, the results didn’t fair well.
 The federal government ordered thousands of trailers to house factory workers and soldiers so they could help produce all the materials and products needed to fight the war.
-The homes weren’t built to high quality standards because the new industry simply didn’t have the experience or materials needed to do the job right.
+The homes weren’t built to high-quality standards because the new industry simply didn’t have the experience or materials needed to do the job right.
 It took 2 years before trailer construction was classified as a housing necessity so the builders had to use non-rationed materials until the classification was finally corrected.
 It would be like asking your kid to build a dog house without access to proper wood!

 This is one of the biggest reasons trailers and mobile homes got such a bad reputation so quickly.
 The industry simply wasn’t prepared for the demand that WWII would put on them.
-The trailers had to be built in record time with substandard material – still, the industry did it.
+The trailers had to be built in record time with a substandard material – still, the industry did it.
 They were able to step up and come through when it mattered most.

 Below are photos from Burlington, Iowa in February 1942.
-This was a government park setup by the FSA.
+This was a government park set up by the FSA.

-The next set of photos was a FSA (Farm Security Administration) housing project set up outside of Erie, PA.
+The next set of photos was an FSA (Farm Security Administration) housing project set up outside of Erie, PA.
 There was a power plant that needed lots of migrant workers to keep it going during the war.

-As always, thank you for reading Mobile and Manufactured Home Living!
+As always, thank you for reading Mobile Home Living!